rossja/jwtManip/README.md

 # jwtManip
 A Burp extension to manage decoding/encoding JSON web tokens

+## Status
+The script works just fine on Linux, as a stand-alone tool.
+I'm currently working on getting it integrated with Burp (eg. "send to JWTManip" functionality).

 ## Useage
 *jwtManip.py* can accept a JSON string or a JSON Web Token as input.
 The script requires two parameters: